 The Sanger method is based on chain termination.
 A specific dideoxynucleotide is used to terminate the elongation reaction of DNA.
 Four different DNA elongation reactions with reaction-starting primers are needed, each containing one of four dideoxynucleotides (representing the four normal DNA nucleotides, and each with a different color dye label).
 Since dideoxynucleotides lack the 3’ hydroxyl group needed for bonds to form between two nucleotides, DNA elongation stops where a dideoxynucleotide is incorporated.

 Sanger sequencing started with the use of radiolabel and sequencing gels.
 This progressed to the separation of the resulting DNA fragments of different lengths by capillary gel electrophoresis and detection by a laser in the electrophoresis apparatus.
-Peaks are generated in a chromatogram, which are read to determine the DNA sequence.
-Next-generation sequencing is becoming a gold-standard in sequencing efforts with Sanger sequencing used to verify NGS data, particularly in basic research efforts where new discoveries are made using NGS.
+Peaks are generated in a chromatogram, which is read to determine the DNA sequence.
+Next-generation sequencing is becoming a gold standard in sequencing efforts with Sanger sequencing used to verify NGS data, particularly in basic research efforts where new discoveries are made using NGS.

 The Next-Generation Sequencing Era